metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Required:

-- `pd_id` (String) ID that identifies Photon Controller persistent disk
+- `pd_id` (String) pdID is the ID that identifies Photon Controller persistent disk

 Optional:

-- `fs_type` (String) Filesystem type to mount.
+- `fs_type` (String) fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.

 <a id="nestedatt--spec--repo--volumes--portworx_volume"></a>